-Students should refer to the course syllabus for Clinical Experience 1 and 2 for a complete outline of the assigned projects, clinical schedule and overall course expectations.
+Students should refer to the course syllabus for Clinical Experience 1 and 2 for a complete outline of the assigned projects, and overall course expectations.
 Training may occur at one or more clinical affiliates, and students will be expected to commute to and from their assigned affiliates as well as to attend classes as scheduled on campus.
+A calendar of clinical days will be provided to the student at the start of the Pre-Clinical Course, which is held on campus immediately prior to the start of the clinical experience.